Tansu Daylan

 Preservation and transfer of knowledge across generations is as important as the generation of knowledge and is the most important investment humanity can make.
 Teaching is at the core of this essential, millennia-old mission.
 The exercise of teaching also allows scholars to rethink ideas and concepts alongside younger minds with weaker priors, which I personally think is the most exciting aspect of academia.

-In Fall 2023, I will be teaching Planets and Life in the Universe, Physics 3330/5330, to a joint audience of upper-level undergraduates and graduate students at Washington University.
+In Fall 2023, I taught Planets and Life in the Universe, Physics 3330/5330, to a joint audience of upper-level undergraduates and graduate students at Washington University.
+I was using my teaching release in Spring 2024.

 Past Teaching Experience